dodid/minitrade/docs/trading.md

 # Trading

 Trading a strategy manually is demanding.
-Running backtest, submitting orders, sticking to the plan despite ups and downs, and tracking performance takes not only effort, but also discipline.
+Running backtest, submitting orders, adhering to the plan despite ups and downs in the market, and monitoring performance takes not only effort, but also discipline.
 Minitrade makes it easy by automating the entire process.

-Minitrade's trading system consists of 3 modules:
+The trading system provided by Minitrade comprises three modules:

-1. A scheduler, that runs strategies periodically and triggers order submission.
+1. Scheduler: This module runs strategies at regular intervals and handles order submissions.
-2. A broker gateway, that interfaces with the broker system (IB in this case) and handles the communication.
+2. Broker Gateway: The broker gateway module serves as an interface between Minitrade and the broker system, specifically Interactive Brokers (IB), facilitating seamless communication.
-3. A web UI, that allows managing trading plans and monitoring the executions.
+3. Web UI: Minitrade's web user interface allows users to manage trading plans and monitor the execution of trades.

 ## Launch

-To start trading, run the following:
+Launch Minitrade with the following commands:

 ```
 # start scheduler